 Everest Base Camp Trek Gear Cost

-Some trekkers already have their own trekking equipment, while others prefer to rent or buy gear in Kathmandu before starting the trek.
-Gear costs can vary depending on what you already own and the quality of equipment you choose.
+Some trekkers already have their own trekking gear, while others prefer to rent or buy equipment in Kathmandu before starting the Everest Base Camp Trek.
+The overall gear cost depends on what you already own and the quality of equipment you choose for the journey.

-On average, trekkers spend around USD 100 to USD 500 on trekking gear and equipment.
+On average, trekkers usually spend around USD 100 to USD 500 on trekking gear and equipment.

 - Common trekking gear costs include: